Randy-Ram/Ana/modules/README.md

 - Have their own folder
 - Contain an "\__init\__" file
-- Have two files - "module_bot.py" and "module_core.py"
+- Have at least these two files - "module_bot.py" and "module_core.py"

 #module_core.py